IS-Instruments/minispec_py/README.md

     wavelengths = mspec.getWavelengths()

-Which returns a numpy array containing the wavelength conversion for each pixel on the detector.
+which returns a numpy array containing the wavelength conversion for each pixel on the detector.

 If you need to update the calibration coefficients, you can do this by using the `setCalibration()` function which is used as follows: